jinseok9338/LiveTermimal/README.md

 bugs to fix:

 1. tap completion doesn't work [Done]
-1. upArrow and down Arrow doesn't work
+1. upArrow and down Arrow doesn't work [Done]
 1. google, duckduckgo bing reddit search url error[Done]
 1. why input field is on the top no matter what [Done] - Wrap the history components in ul tag
 1. add Font

 functions to add:

-1. c + ctrl functionality
+1. c + ctrl functionality ... no need
 1. cd ....
 Probably not
 1. ls .... probably not
 1. echo [Done]